johannschopplich/unrested/README.md

   - or `api.nested.users["1"].get()`
 - 🪵 Use other HTTP methods, like `.post()`

-`uncreate` uses [ohmyfetch](https://github.com/unjs/ohmyfetch) for data fetching under the hood.
-Thus, every option available for ohmyfetch is usable with uncreate as well!
+`uncreate` uses [ofetch](https://github.com/unjs/ofetch) for data fetching under the hood.
+Thus, every option available for ofetch is usable with uncreate as well!

 ## Installation